lesjames/breakpoint/readme.md

 room to fit on the screen.
 It has helper functions to calculate both fluid and fixed widths for your columns.

+## Installation

+You need to be careful when installing the bleeding edge version of Sass.
+There have been cases when installing the latest build will cause conflicts with Compass and Modular Scale.
+This build of Sass is known to be compatible with Breakpoint...

+`$ gem install sass -v 3.2.0.alpha.237`

+Breakpoint also requires Compass and Modular scale...

+`$ gem install compass`

+`$ gem install modular-scale`

 ## The Grid

 Breakpoint is a mobile first fluid layout that gets triggered